-➤ 40 percent upon the achievement of objective targets.
+➤ 40% upon the achievement of objective targets.

-As described in more detail under "2020 Executive Compensation Determination - 2020 Short-Term Incentives," the objective targets consist of earnings per share, customer satisfaction, and service reliability.
+As described in more detail under "2021 Executive Compensation Determination - 2021 Short-Term Incentives," the objective targets consist of earnings per share, customer satisfaction and service reliability.
 Our committee and board believe these matters are important goals and represent our twin objectives of achieving value for our shareholders and customers.

-30 percent upon a subjective assessment of the degree of achievement of specified corporate goals.
+30% upon a subjective assessment of the degree of achievement of specified corporate goals.

 The specific corporate goals consist of accomplishments the board deems important.
-For example, in addition to reviewing earnings per share, customer satisfaction, and service reliability, the following measures are reviewed by the board in assessing management:
+As examples, goals related to environmental, social and governance, operations and financial goals not considered in the objective measures are reviewed by the board in assessing management as follows:

-- Maintains or improves culture of environmental stewardship. - o Includes preparing the Corporate Responsibility and Sustainability Report every year that is reviewed by the board. - Advances "Energy 2030" framework and "Net-carbon zero by 2050" goals. - Maintains top position for debt ratings relative to other combination investor-owned utilities from the rating agencies. - Promotes and improves a diverse, equitable, and inclusive workplace. - Provides continued dividend growth. - Maintains or improves safety culture. - Provides a culture that attracts and motivates a high-performing workforce. - Engages and supports employees through change. - Implements important projects and meets project milestones. - Maintains and enhances position as community energy company. - Upholds compliance with regulatory requirements. - Addresses legislative and regulatory matters. - Implements cost-containment measures. - Supports management of day-to-day operations. - Handles unanticipated problems, threats, or crises. - Seeks out and pursues unanticipated opportunities. - Manages capital. - Manages short-term and long-term corporate risks.
+- Maintains or improves culture of environmental stewardship. - o Includes preparing the annual Corporate Responsibility and Sustainability Report that is reviewed by the board. - Advances "Energy 2030" framework and "Net-carbon zero by 2050" goals. - Maintains top position for debt ratings relative to other combination investor-owned utilities from the rating agencies. - Promotes and improves a diverse, equitable and inclusive workplace. - Continues annual dividend increases and raises the rate of the dividend increase over time. - Maintains or improves safety culture. - Provides a culture that attracts and motivates a high-performing workforce. - o Engages and supports employees through change. - Implements important projects and meets project milestones. - Maintains and enhances position as community energy company. - Upholds compliance with regulatory requirements. - Addresses legislative and regulatory matters. - Implements cost-containment measures. - Supports management of day-to-day operations. - Handles unanticipated problems, threats or crises. - Seeks out and pursues unanticipated opportunities. - Manages capital. - Manages short-term and long-term corporate risks.

-As part of assessing the degree of achievement in this component, the Chair/CEO reviews information with the Board of Directors on how Company activities, initiatives, and programs have advanced all of the above goals over the year.
+As part of assessing the degree of achievement in this component, the Chair/CEO reviews information with the Board of Directors on how Company activities, initiatives and programs have advanced all of the above goals over the year.
 His review includes information on how the Company has advanced overall corporate strategies.

-30 percent upon a subjective assessment of the degree of achievement of specified individual goals.
+30% upon a subjective assessment of the degree of achievement of specified individual goals.

 The final component of short-term incentive compensation reflects individual performance.
 The individual performance goals are based on the goals of the division run by that officer and on personal improvement goals for that officer.
 Achievement of performance goals for executive officers other than the CEO is judged by the CEO in consultation with the committee and board.
-Among other things, these goals may include division safety goals, projects within the division, and appropriate metrics for the division.
+Among other things, these goals may include division safety goals, projects within the division and appropriate metrics for the division.
 It is expected that individual performance goals will support the broader corporate goals and officers will be measured by their contributions to the broader team effort.
 The board does not expect the payout percentage against target to vary significantly between named executive officers because of the team approach encouraged by the board.